Yosh Kawano: The Kawano clause and legacy

 Reportedly, the contract for the sale of the Cubs from the Wrigley family to the Chicago Tribune in 1981 included a clause to guarantee Kawano a job for life with the Cubs.
 Former Cubs player and enshrined member of the Baseball Hall of Fame Ryne Sandberg has suggested that if the Cubs were ever to change the name of Wrigley Field, that the ballpark should be named Yosh Kawano Field.
 Sandberg also thanked Kawano in his Hall of Fame induction speech.

 On June 16, 2008, Kawano donated his trademark fishing hat to the Baseball Hall of Fame in Cooperstown, New York.

 On Thursday, June 26, 2008, it was announced that Yosh Kawano would be retiring at the conclusion of the 2008 season.
 Kawano joined Cubs' Hall of Famer Billy Williams as guest conductor for "Take Me Out To the Ballgame" during the 7th inning stretch of the Cubs-Orioles game on June 26, 2008, a game which the Cubs lost 11–4 to the Baltimore Orioles.

 On July 14, 2009, the Chicago Sun-Times reported that two weeks earlier security guards had ejected Kawano from Wrigley Field.
 The action was allegedly taken to protect Kawano, who was visiting friends there when he was escorted from the park.
 According to the Sun-Times: "Cubs executives did not know of the incident and said they will contact Kawano directly 'to let Yosh know he is always welcome,' senior vice president Michael Lufrano said."

 In all, Kawano worked under 37 Cubs managers, 12 general managers and two owners.

-Family
+He was elected to the Cubs Hall of Fame for his services to the team.

+Personal life

-Kawano's brother, Nobu Kawano, was clubhouse manager for the Los Angeles Dodgers from 1959 to 1991.
+Kawano's brother, Nobu "Nobe" Kawano, was clubhouse manager for the Los Angeles Dodgers from 1959 to 1991.
+Towards the end, the two lived in the same nursing home in Los Angeles, California.

-Death

-Kawano died on June 25, 2018, at a nursing home in Los Angeles, California, of complications from Parkinson's disease.
+Kawano died on June 25, 2018, at a nursing home in Los Angeles, California, of complications from Parkinson's disease and dementia.